cloudsoft/brooklyn-hyperledger/README.md

 If this is successful Cloudsoft AMP will be available at: [http://10.10.10.100:8081/](http://10.10.10.100:8081/)

-Note: These steps assume you already have Virtualbox and Vagrant installed on your local machine and have external network access to the Ubuntu update repositories and the Cloudsoft Artifactory.
+Note: These steps assume you already have Virtualbox and Vagrant installed on your local machine and have external network access to the Ubuntu update repositories and the Cloudsoft Artifactory server.

 ### Step 2: Create a Deployment Location